 The trilogy contains examples of the following tropes:

-- Alien Invasion - the plot of the popular MMO game Labyrinth of Death.
+- Alien Invasion: The plot of the popular MMO game Labyrinth of Death.
 The sequel is the reverse, with the humans taking the fight to the alien homeworld.

-- Alternate History - one Russian hacker's trippy video results in an entirely new and cheap method of creating VR and changes the course of the tech industry.
+- Alternate History: One Russian hacker's trippy video results in an entirely new and cheap method of creating VR and changes the course of the tech industry.

-- Attack Its Weak Point - every monster in the Labyrinth of Death has one and can be, potentially, killed with a basic pistol.
+- Attack Its Weak Point: Every monster in the Labyrinth of Death has one and can be, potentially, killed with a basic pistol.
 However, the stronger a monster is, the harder it is to find and hit that one spot.

-- Cluster F-Bomb - Padla has a trucker mouth and is constantly berated for this by the more cultured Chingiz, especially in front of Pat.
+- Cluster F-Bomb: Padla has a trucker mouth and is constantly berated for this by the more cultured Chingiz, especially in front of Pat.
 However, when Padla visits Leonid's home to replace his burned-out motherboard, he shows up with gifts and behaves himself in front of Vicka, so at least he knows not to do that in front of a lady.

-- The Cracker - Maniac lacks Diver abilities but makes up for it with his hacking skills.
+- Maniac lacks Diver abilities but makes up for it with his hacking skills.
 His "Warlock 9000" virus is capable of breaking any program even a highly secure one.

 - Chingiz also reveals to have been a hacker in his younger days.
 His proteges (Padla and Pat) are also this.

-- Cyberspace - the Deep actually has very poor 3D graphics.
+- Cyberspace: The Deep actually has very poor 3D graphics.
 It's the hypnotic pattern that causes the human brain to "fill in the blanks" and perceive it as a full-blown virtual reality.
 People still use the typical keyboard-and-mouse controls, but while in hypnotic trance they don't feel it.
 Instead, they feel like they're walking and doing everything normally.

-- The Emperor - The Final Boss of the second version of the Labyrinth of Death.
+- The Emperor: The Final Boss of the second version of the Labyrinth of Death.
 According to the game's story, he's a giant mutated human who leads the invasion of Earth.
 Leonid finds out that the Emperor has somehow become self-aware when it asks him "Who am I?"
 At the end of the second novel, Leonid lets the Emperor out of the game.

-- Falling Damage - Gravity in Deeptown is specifically programmed to mimic Real Life as much as possible in order to avoid being responsible for anyone thinking they can jump from the roof of a building to the street with little to no damage.
+- Falling Damage: Gravity in Deeptown is specifically programmed to mimic Real Life as much as possible in order to avoid being responsible for anyone thinking they can jump from the roof of a building to the street with little to no damage.
 So, anyone doing that in Deeptown will have to reload from a previously-saved point.

-- Kiss Me, I'm Virtual - Certain virtual suits include additions that stimulate certain areas, allowing people to have sex in the Deep without the risk of catching anything.
+- Kiss Me, I'm Virtual: Certain virtual suits include additions that stimulate certain areas, allowing people to have sex in the Deep without the risk of catching anything.
 Vicka runs a virtual brothel allowing people to have virtual sex with anyone they wish (the girls simply turn on a different avatar).

-- Maybe Magic, Maybe Mundane - Jinx is either an incredibly-skilled hacker playing a prank on everyone or a being from another world who can only interact with humans through virtual reality.
+- Maybe Magic, Maybe Mundane: Jinx is either an incredibly-skilled hacker playing a prank on everyone or a being from another world who can only interact with humans through virtual reality.

-- Mysterious Stranger - Jinx is certainly a strange character whose origins are never fully revealed.
+- Mysterious Stranger: Jinx is certainly a strange character whose origins are never fully revealed.
 As Leonid observes, Jinx is a crack shot and appears to be fully capable of completing the level on his own, but dumb luck keeps preventing him from doing that.

-- Sequel Difficulty Spike - The popular Doom-based Deep MMO game Labyrinth of Death involves players fighting through hundreds of monsters in the midst of an Alien Invasion.
+- Sequel Difficulty Spike: The popular Doom-based Deep MMO game Labyrinth of Death involves players fighting through hundreds of monsters in the midst of an Alien Invasion.
 Players compete and frequently shoot one another.
 However, the sequel, introduced in the second novel, moves the plot to the alien homeworld, with the humans trying to pay the aliens back.
 The monsters are tougher and smarter, requiring players to work as a team (individuals barely make it through the first several levels).

-- Technopath - The Man Without a Face theorizes that the advent of the Deep will eventually result in all humans being able to log into it without a phone line.
+- Technopath: The Man Without a Face theorizes that the advent of the Deep will eventually result in all humans being able to log into it without a phone line.
 Leonid possibly gains this ability at the end of the first novel through his interactions with Jinx.

 - Additionally, Leonid's super-Diver abilities awaken when he's trapped in Man Without a Face's unbreakable trance.

-- Your Mind Makes It Real - the hypnotic pattern makes human brains perceive any 3D graphics as real.
+- Your Mind Makes It Real: The hypnotic pattern makes human brains perceive any 3D graphics as real.
 However, death in the Deep simply kicks the user out without any physical harm.
 Virtual weapons (basically, viruses made to appear as guns) are made in two varieties: 1st generation weapons only harm the software of the user; 2nd generation weapons can also harm the hardware.
 The main events of the second novel are kicked off when an old friend of Leonid's is killed by a newly-created 3rd generation weapon.